 Best Practices for Exception Handling

-1. Use Specific Exceptions: Catching specific exceptions is preferred over using a broad except: statement, as it prevents masking other bugs.
+- Use Specific Exceptions: Catching specific exceptions is preferred over using a broad

-3. Use custom exceptions for clarity: Define custom exceptions for clear and readable code, especially for domain-specific errors.
+tryblock: Include only the code that might raise an exception in thetryblock to avoid catching exceptions you didn’t intend to handle. - Use custom exceptions for clarity: Define custom exceptions for clear and readable code, especially for domain-specific errors.

 Summary: